Carrie Quinlan

-Carrie Quinlan is a British actress and comedy writer, known for her work in theatre, television and radio.
-She is best known for John Finnemore's Souvenir Programme', and played the lead in Agendum on BBC Radio 4.
+Carrie Quinlan is a British and Irish actress and comedy writer, known for her work in theatre, television and radio.
+She is best known for John Finnemore's Souvenir Programme', Agendum, EastEnders and Broken Veil.

 Early life

-Quinlan was born in south London, and grew up in Wimbledon and Sutton before moving to Oxfordshire aged 16.
-She is the youngest of four children.
-Her mother, Mary Quinlan (née Finlay), was a nurse, and her father, Michael Quinlan, a civil servant.
-Quinlan attended Nonsuch High School in Surrey and Cherwell School in Oxford, before studying history at Bristol University.
+Quinlan grew up in South London and Oxfordshire.
+She is the youngest of four children of Mary (née Finlay), a nurse and Michael Quinlan, a civil servant.
+Quinlan attended Nonsuch High School in Surrey and Cherwell School in Oxford, before studying history at Bristol University, where she performed with Danny Robins, Marcus Brigstocke and Dan Tetsell.

 Career

-Training

-She trained as an actor at the Guildhall School of Music and Drama from 2000 to 2003.
-While there she performed in As You Like It, Confusions and The Seagull.
-She was asked to return after graduating to play Julia Tesman in Hedda Gabler with Hayley Atwell.
+After university, Quinlan worked as a stand-up comedian for three years, coming runner-up in both the BBC New Comedy Award and So You Think You're Funny in 1998.
+She then trained as an actor at the Guildhall School of Music and Drama from 2000 to 2003.
+While there she performed in Measure for Measure, The Trojan Women, As You Like It, Confusions and The Seagull.

-Audio

 Quinlan is best known for her work on radio.
 She has played various characters, including interviewer Patsy Straightwoman, in all nine series of John Finnemore's Souvenir Programme on Radio 4.
 From 2018 to 2019 she played the lead, Alexandra Palisades, in both series of Agendum on Radio 4.
-In 2024 she was to appear in her first Big Finish Doctor Who audio drama.
+She has appeared in several Big Finish Doctor Who audio dramas.